Gauthamkv14/GenAI-Workshop-/Twitter_Senti_Analysis/README.md

 2. Open the notebook in Google Colab (recommended):
-- Upload twitter_sentiment_emotion_mvp_full.ipynb to your Google Drive and run step by step.
+- Upload twitter_sentiment_analysis_mvp.ipynb to your Google Drive and run step by step.

 3.Data Input Options: